shandikadav/shandikadav-serene/content/_index.md

 ## About Me

-Anime, Music, and Cloud Computing enthusiast.
-An Informatics student at Amikom University Yogyakarta and a Flutter developer crafting cross-platform apps with a sprinkle of magic.
-Still trying to debug life while dreaming of deploying code from an isekai.
+An Anime, Music, and Cloud Computing enthusiast.
+I'm an Informatics student at Amikom University Yogyakarta who transforms into an Android Developer by day (and sometimes by night).

+My passion is to craft exceptional mobile applications, whether it's using Flutter to build magical cross-platform experiences or with Jetpack Compose to assemble modern, high-performance native Android UIs.

+When I'm not coding, I'm probably trying to debug life or dreaming of deploying code from an isekai.

 ## Writing & Social

-Mobile dev by day, cloud dreamer by night.
-Sharing tips, code, and chaos—one bug fix at a time.
+**A Developer's Logbook.**<br>
+My coding adventures in Flutter and Jetpack Compose.
+Filled with code, chaos, and hard-won lessons along the way.
 <br><br>[MEDIUM](https://shanardiansyah.medium.com/) // [YOUTUBE](https://www.youtube.com/@shandikadav)